Code of Conduct

 6. “Manifestation review” means a review of the relationship between the student’s disability and the behavior subject to disciplinary action required when the disciplinary action results in a disciplinary change of placement, and conducted in accordance with requirements set forth later in this policy.

-7. “Manifestation team” means a district representative knowledgeable about the student and the interpretation of information about child behavior, the parent, and relevant members of the Office of Special Programs as determined by the parent and the district.
+7. “Manifestation team” means a district representative knowledgeable about the student and the interpretation of information about child behavior, the parent, and relevant members of the committee on special education as determined by the parent and the district.

 8. “Removal” means a removal of a student with a disability for disciplinary reasons from his or her current educational placement, other than a suspension; and a change in the placement of a student with a disability to an IAES.